 Take care of yourself, little one, she thought sadly.
 No matter what happens, always remember your mama loves you.

-Zapper, also referred to as The Trigger during her wartime days, famous for her brutality and itching trigger finger, passed away at approximately two hundred hours military time.
+Zapper, also referred to as The Trigger during her wartime days, famous for her brutality and itching trigger finger, passed away at approximately twenty-three hundred hours military time.
 Her son was born three seconds later.

 When she saw the medic aides wheeling out the gurney with the white blanket covering the motionless, full sized body on top of it, part of Brass died.

-She had to clamp a hand over her mouthpiece to keep from crying out in horror as they rolled the empty corpse out of the clinic, but her optic still welled up with moisture at the realization of what had happened: that Zapper was gone.
-Her best friend of ten stellar cycles had been taken away from her in a matter of minutes.
+She had to clamp a hand over her mouthpiece to keep from crying out in horror as they rolled the empty husk out of the clinic, but her optic still welled up with moisture at the realization of what had happened: that Zapper was gone.
+Her best friend, partner, of ten stellar cycles had been taken away from her in a matter of minutes.
 It totally blew the Zako's mind, and that sense of shock was the sole thing that kept her from dropping her knees and screaming from the agony of the loss right there and then.
 As they took Zapper's body away toward where Brass could only imagine was the incinerator room, a doctor approached her.
 The Zako looked sullen.
 "I'm sorry.
 We did everything we could."

 Brass, at first, found that she was unable to bring herself to speak.
 It wasn't until what felt like an eternity later that she was finally able to uncover her vents and wipe away the tears in her lens.
 The moisture that she brushed away welled up again moments later.
 "I hope she didn't have to see her sparkling die first."